ampetr89/dojo-wf-portfolio/README.md

 # Sample portfolio project

 This assignment is to replicate the below image using HTML and CSS.
+View my submission here: https://ampetr89.github.io/fake-portfolio/.

 Still to do:
 * Replicate the fonts